lgh06/web-page-monitor/README.md

 > Notice: For production, socket.io and web and MongoDB's server should have a permanent public Internet IP address.
 > Notice: For local development, you can install all of sub-packages on one machine, the machine should have Internet access.

-> Windows installer mirror for China users:
+> Windows installers mirror for China users:
 > https://trip.feishu.cn/docs/doccnHqaEoNo48vzqyWqgkxkm1s

 > some helper bat scripts located at `packages\vendor-scripts-n-configs\other_tools\` for start/stop mongodb/rabbitmq services.